 Rob received his legal education at Valparaiso University School of Law, which he attended on an academic merit-based full tuition scholarship.
-He was awarded placement on the Law School’s Moot Court and Mock trial teams, and served as a Judicial extern with an Indiana Superior Court Judge.
-While still in law school, he worked as a law clerk in a Chicago area litigation firm.
+He was awarded placement on the law school’s Moot Court and Mock trial teams and served as a Judicial extern with an Indiana Superior Court Judge.
+While in law school, he worked as a law clerk for a Chicago area litigation firm.
 He earned his Juris Doctorate in 1999 and went on to score in the top 1% of all attorneys in the nation on the Multistate Bar Exam.
-He gained experience working as an attorney with two litigation firms in Kent County, before opening his own practice in 2004.
+Rob gained experience working as an attorney with two litigation firms in Kent County, before opening his own practice in 2004.

 During the course of his career, Rob has represented clients in highly contentious child custody cases, divorces involving business valuations and complex estates, and routinely handles matters referred by other attorneys and Court staff.
 He has obtained acquittals after jury trials on behalf of clients facing potential life sentences, accusations of criminal sexual conduct and other difficult situations that many attorneys simply will not undertake.

-After attending Grand Valley State University for his undergraduate degree, Ben attended Thomas M. Cooley Law School.
-Ben completed his legal education in just two years.
-While still in law school Ben worked as a law clerk at a general practice firm, where he worked on both family law cases and tax litigation.
-After receiving his Juris Doctorate degree, Ben passed the Michigan Bar Exam and went on to complete a Master of Laws degree in taxation.
+After receiving his Bachelor’s degree from Grand Valley State University, Ben attended Thomas M. Cooley Law School in Grand Rapids.
+While in law school Ben worked as a clerk for a general practice firm, where he assisted on both family law cases and tax litigation.
+After receiving his Juris Doctorate degree in two years, Ben passed the Michigan Bar Exam and went on to complete a Master of Laws degree in taxation.

-While completing his Masters degree, Ben worked as a Law Clerk for the Michigan Tax Tribunal, and after completion of his degree, was asked to take a position as a Hearing Referee with the Tribunal.
+While studying for his Master’s degree, Ben worked as a Law Clerk for the Michigan Tax Tribunal, and after completion of his degree, was asked to take a position as a Hearing Referee with the Tribunal.
 In this position, he served as a judicial referee in consumer property tax disputes.
 Ben also worked as a consultant and specialist with a Michigan based tax law firm.